Developer-Ankur-kumar/WisdomleafMovieApp/README.md

 While working on this app I've Implement:

-Passing data and communication between objects using a Delegation pattern
+Passing data and communication between objects using a Delegation pattern.

-Building UI with UIKit approach only
+Building UI with UIKit approach only.

-Communication patterns with closures
+Communication patterns with closures.